Key Takeaway

 Nausea

 Transient nausea is occasionally reported, most often during the initial adjustment period.
-It is usually mild and does not require intervention.
-Taking the injection on an empty stomach (as is generally recommended for efficacy reasons) does not appear to increase nausea risk for most patients.
+It's usually mild and doesn't require intervention.
+Taking the injection on an empty stomach (as is generally recommended for efficacy reasons) doesn't appear to increase nausea risk for most patients.

 Less Common Side Effects